ingowald/cudaKDTree/README.md

     cukd::buildTree<float4,float,3>(points[],numPoints);

-In this case, the biulder known that the structs provided by the user are `float4`, but that the actual *points* are only *three* floats.
+In this case, the builder known that the structs provided by the user are `float4`, but that the actual *points* are only *three* floats.

 The builder included in this repo makes use of thrust for sorting; it